egladman/meteor-normalize.scss/README.md

 ## Usage

-1. Simply import Normalize.scss at the top of your sass file below any other `@import`'s
+1. Simply import Normalize.scss at the top of your sass file below any other `@import`

   `*.scss`
   ```scss